 - sleep during the day and be awake at night

 You should be given advice about how to establish a normal sleeping pattern.
-Having too much sleep doesn't usually improve the symptoms of CFS/ME, and sleeping during the day can stop you sleeping at night.
+Having too much sleep does not usually improve the symptoms of ME/CFS, and sleeping during the day can stop you sleeping at night.

 You should change your sleep pattern gradually, and your doctor should review how it's going regularly.
-If your sleep doesn't improve after making changes, you may have an underlying sleep problem that will need to be addressed.
+If your sleep does not improve after making changes, you may have an underlying sleep problem that will need to be addressed.